tomaka/redshirt/README.md

 - This is an operating-system-like environment, but it could be seen as similar to a web browser or something similar.

 - If it ever becomes a real OS, everything would be run in ring 0.
+Isolation is guaranteed by the WASM interpreter, and no hardware capability is required.

 - Programs are referred to by their hash, not by a file name.
 For example you don't tell the OS "execute /usr/bin/foo".
 Instead you say "execute A45d9a21c3a7".
 The WASM binary, if it doesn't exist locally, is fetched from IPFS or something similar.

 - A program can register itself as a provider of an interface.
 Interfaces are referred by hash as well.
-Only one program can only ever be a provider of an interface.
+Only one process can be a provider of an interface at any given point in time.

 - The import table of a WASM module can contain functions from interfaces.
 The "kernel" will link them to the process that provides that interface.